Bimetallic strip: Thermometers

 A direct indicating dial thermometer, common in household devices (such as a patio thermometer or a meat thermometer), uses a bimetallic strip wrapped into a coil in its most common design.
 The coil changes the linear movement of the metal expansion into a circular movement thanks to the helicoidal shape it draws.
 One end of the coil is fixed to the housing of the device as a fix point and the other drives an indicating needle inside a circular indicator.
 A bimetallic strip is also used in a recording thermometer.
 Breguet's thermometer consists of a tri-metallic helix in order to have a more accurate result.

 Heat engine

 Heat engines are not the most efficient ones, and with the use of bimetallic strips the efficiency of the heat engine is even lower as there is no chamber to contain the heat.
 Moreover, the bimetallic strips cannot produce strength in its moves, the reason why is that in order to achieve reasonables bendings (movements) both metallic strips have to be thin to make the difference between the expansion noticeable.
 So the uses for metallic strips in heat engines are mostly in simple toys that have been built to demonstrate how the principle can be used to drive a heat engine.

+Fire Alarms

+When the temperature of an area has risen, the metals of the bimetallic strip which are bonded together in the fire alarm each expand at a different rate upon heating.
+When the strip is heated, the metal with the higher coefficient of Thermal expansion bends towards the metal with the lower coefficient.
+This bending action is used to close a circuit, which triggers the alarm or any other function used in the alarm.